SleepingFores7s/oop_exam_3/README.md

 🧩 15 Puzzle Game – Java Swing Edition
 A classic sliding puzzle built with Java Swing, featuring a randomized 4×4 grid, responsive UI, and a celebratory win screen.
-Designed for clarity, modularity, and visual polish.

 🎮 Features
 - 	4×4 Sliding Puzzle: Rearrange tiles numbered 1–15 into order by sliding them into the empty space.